Annual Events in NYC

 The Metropolitan Opera

-Each fall, the Metropolitan Opera announces its upcoming season, always promising a sensational lineup of milestone performances, including company premieres, new productions and exciting revivals.
+The Metropolitan Opera always promises a sensational lineup of milestone performances, including company premieres, new productions and exciting revivals.
 Notable performances have included Georges Bizet's Carmen and Julie Taymor's production of The Magic Flute, as well as Met premieres of John Adams' Nixon in China, directed by Peter Sellars, and Gioachino Rossini's rarely staged French opera Le Comte Ory, under the direction of Bartlett Sher.

 Village Halloween Parade